SophieWDK/sophiewdk.github.io/index.markdown

 ## **Interactive Exploration: Crime by Category**

-Finally, let’s explore the distribution of different crime types interactively.
+We will now explore the distribution of different crime types interactively.

 *(Embed a Bokeh interactive plot—e.g., a bar chart or scatter plot where users can filter by crime category, year, or district)*